Our Services

 Helpful Resources

-Colon hydrotherapy can temporarily strip away the protective mucus layer, disrupt your microbiome, and potentially increase intestinal permeability and inflammation despite short-term relief some people report.
+Colon hydrotherapy may temporarily strip the protective mucus layer, disrupt the gut microbiome, and potentially increase intestinal permeability and inflammation—even if some people report short-term relief.

 Leaky gut, or increased intestinal permeability, is a term used to describe gaps in the gut's protective mucosal lining.
 These gaps may allow toxins, bacteria, and undigested food particles to pass into the bloodstream, potentially triggering inflammation and other health issues.
 Colon hydrotherapy—also known as colonics—is often promoted for "detoxifying" the colon and strengthening gut function.
 In this article, we explore what leaky gut really is, how the mucosal lining works, and whether colon hydrotherapy for gut barrier support is backed by credible science.